 In contrast to popular belief, people in Algeria and around the world believe in her words that “English is the universal language, it’s the language of contracts and negotiations,” Barrett said.

 Ever since the country gained independence from France in 1962, relations have been strained.
-In the current era, however, the nation is trying to get rid of its French history and create its own national identity.
+In the current era, however, the nation is trying to get rid of its French history and create its own national identity, according to Barrett.

 “The President said it’s {French} the language of the oppressors,” Barrett said.

-The nation’s new identity is one built upon the ideals of the past and the ideas of the future.
+During her presentation, Barrett discussed how the nation’s new identity is one built upon the ideals of the past and the ideas of the future.
 An example of this can be found in the Algerian music scene.
-Mrs. Barrett showed the class songs such as “Mdou Moctar” by Imouhar, a mix of traditional Algerian music and rock music, and “Desert Rose” by Sting and Algerian artist Cheb Mami.
+Barrett showed the class songs such as “Mdou Moctar” by Imouhar, a mix of traditional Algerian music and rock music, and “Desert Rose” by Sting and Algerian artist Cheb Mami.
 Both songs have been seen as a call to action for the nation to find its identity and modernize, while still keeping its sacred traditions.

 “It’s this whole mixture of different people… shaping the nation today,” Barrett said.